Skip to main content

 International documents

-International applicants must arrange to have the following supplemental documents sent by mail (courier or post) to the Office of the Registrar.
+International applicants must arrange to have the following supplemental documents sent by mail (courier or post) or email to the Office of the Registrar.
 (Applicant-specific details on required documentation are available through each applicant’s Applicant Portal.)

 • Official transcripts for all high school and post-secondary institutions you have attended.